boocockp/Elemento-Games-Site/stories/Backlog.md

 Problems
 --------

+- Error message if no POTD
-- If logout, get blow-up with Error: Cannot read properties of null (reading 'uid')
+- Blowup if refresh while on Puzzle page with error:  Cannot read properties of null (reading 'url')
+- ✅ Photo jigsaw does not include score of current round in Send Score
+- ✅ Tile Diamonds does not include score of current round in Send Score

 Stories
 -------